-In August 2021, we entered into a Controlled Equity OfferingSM Sales Agreement, or the ATM Agreement, with Cantor Fitzgerald & Co. and RBC Capital Markets, LLC, or the Sales Agents, pursuant to which we can offer and sell, from time to time at our sole discretion through the Sales Agents, shares of our common stock having an aggregate offering price of up to \$75.0 million.
+In August 2021, we entered into a Controlled Equity Offering SM Sales Agreement, or the ATM Agreement, with Cantor Fitzgerald & Co. and RBC Capital Markets, LLC, or the Sales Agents, pursuant to which we can offer and sell, from time to time at our sole discretion through the Sales Agents, shares of our common stock having an aggregate offering price of up to \$75.0 million.
 Any shares of our common stock sold will be issued pursuant to our shelf registration statement on Form S-3 (File No. 333-258687), which the SEC declared effective on August 19, 2021.
 However, our use of the shelf registration statement on Form S-3 will be limited for so long as we are subject to General Instruction I.B.6 of Form S-3, which limits the amounts that we may sell under the registration statement and in accordance with the ATM agreement.
 The Sales Agents will be entitled to compensation under the Sales Agreement at a commission rate equal to 3.0% of the gross sales price per share sold under the ATM Agreement, and we have provided each of the Sales Agents with indemnification and contribution rights.
-During the three months ended March 31, 2024, the Company did not sell any shares of its common stock under the ATM Agreement.
-In April 2024, the Company sold 8,178 shares of its common stock under the ATM Agreement resulting in net proceeds of \$0.04 million, after deducting agent commissions.
+During the nine months ended September 30, 2024, the Company sold 8,178 shares of its common stock under the ATM Agreement resulting in net proceeds of approximately \$37,000, after deducting agent commissions.
+On June 10, 2024, the Company provided notice of its termination of the ATM Agreement with Cantor Fitzgerald & Co. and RBC Capital Markets, LLC.
+The Company is not subject to any termination penalties related to the termination of the ATM Agreement.
+The Company is currently considering more effective ways to improve market access to its equity.